-Samuel Seitz is an M.A. candidate in the Security Studies Program, concentrating in international security.
+Samuel Seitz is a third-semester M.A. candidate in the Security Studies Program, concentrating in international security.
 Sam has worked with the MoD on defense coordination between the United Kingdom and United States and has conducted research on the EU’s PESCO Initiative.
 His current research interests include transatlantic relations, particularly as they relate to military and intelligence coordination, European integration, German foreign policy, and the political economy of the Eurozone.
 Sam earned his B.S.F.S. from Georgetown University’s Edmund A. Walsh School of Foreign Service in international politics and European studies.

 Deputy Editor: Caroline nutt